- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/45667_Academics.rev.1531425285.png)"/>

 Peterson: I learned that I enjoy the theories of international relations and their geneses far more than I thought I would prior to the program.
 I look forward to learning more about and synthesizing more work on Addams’ theories in the future.

 Klein: The structure of the research program has put into greater perspective how important time management skills are.
-Even though college as a whole requires more extensive time management than high school, Richter challenges me to focus more on devoting time to my work and being efficient than a normal college course requires.
+Even though college as a whole requires more extensive time management than high school, Richter challenged me to focus more on devoting time to my work and being efficient than a normal college course requires.

 —By Sangjun Hornewer ’20